 How Is Pasteurization Measured?

-When the process is run, which will see variations in temperature and time, the data can be easily analyzed and compared with the guideline for more efficient and effective process control.
+When the real process is run, which will see variations in temperature and time, the data can be easily analyzed and compared with the guidelines for more efficient and effective process control.

 The number of PUs applied varies.
 It depends on the risk of spoilage of a specific beer.
 For most craft beers, the range is between 5-25 PUs, and 15 PUs is considered an industry standard.
 Beers with lower alcohol content often have more PUs.